andygodish/techstack/README.md

 # techstack

 This is a public repository containing research and documentation pertaining to troublshooting I do on a daily basis as a DevOps/Infrastructure/Software engineer.
 It is meant to be a context base that I can provide to AI when troubleshooting issues I run into when using Open Source software.
 The idea for this repo comes directly from an [X post](https://x.com/aaditsh/status/1945680357724221605) I stumbled upon.
-The example repository from that video can be found [here](https://github.com/daveshap/PostLaborEconomics).
+The example repository from that video can be found in this repo, [PostLaborEconomics](https://github.com/daveshap/PostLaborEconomics).

 The goal is to create a knowledge base that can be used to quickly reference solutions to common problems.
 Too often, I find myself repeating the same research when troubleshooting issues, resulting in wasted time.
 By documenting these solutions, I hope to streamline my workflow and make it easier to find answers to common problems that I've already tackled.

 ## Structure